oiahoon/osh.it/plugins/greeting/README.md

 ## Installation

-1. The plugin is already created in your OSH plugins directory
+1. The plugin is already created in your OSH.IT plugins directory
 2. Add `greeting` to your `oplugins` array in `~/.zshrc`:

 ```bash